series

 Pioneer Town, Joshua Tree

-Speaking of flicks, just west of Joshua Tree, there is a tiny place called Pioneer Town that’s big on character.
-Created in the 1940s as an Old West movie set by actors Roy Rogers and Gene Autry, western fans may recognise it from the cinematic likes of Annie Oakley or The Cisco Kid.
+Speaking of flicks, just west of Joshua Tree, there is a tiny place called Pioneer Town that’s a fun thing to do if you have 48 hours in Joshua Tree.
+Big on quirk and character, it was created in the 1940s as an Old West movie set by actors Roy Rogers and Gene Autry, western fans may recognise it from the cinematic likes of Annie Oakley or The Cisco Kid.
+And more recently in the brilliantly bonkers Apple TV series, High Desert, starring Patricia Arquette and Matt Dillon.

 These days, other than the odd campy gunfight that breaks out in front of its faux-frontier buildings, the town is less wild west and more a quirky community of artists, eccentrics and retirees.